Wanda Jackson: 1961–1971: New languages and return to country music

-In the early 1960s, rock and roll music began to wane as the British Invasion grew in popularity.
+In the early 1960s, old school rock and roll musicians lost favor as the "Big Beat" of the British Invasion grew in popularity.
 Feeling pressure from Capitol, Ken Nelson met with Jackson to discuss which genre she should fit.
 Because she had her greatest commercial success with country music, it was ultimately decided to invest Jackson there.
 "I wanted to record whatever I wanted to record, but I also understood that Capitol Records had made an investment in me," she recalled in her book.
 In 1961, Jackson returned with the self-penned track "Right or Wrong".
 She initially intended to pitch the song to Brenda Lee, but Nelson believed Jackson could have success with her own version.
 Jackson agreed and recorded the track.
 The single climbed to number nine on the Billboard Hot Country Singles chart, the top 30 of the Billboard Hot 100 and number nine on the Billboard adult contemporary survey.
-An album of the same name followed in 1961 that split country selections on "side A" and Rockabilly selections on "side B".
+An album of the same name followed in 1961 that split country selections on "side A" and rockabilly selections on "side B".
 Her next single release, "In the Middle of a Heartache", was also a commercial success. reaching number six on the country chart and number 27 on the pop chart.

 In August 1962, Jackson's fourth studio album was released titled Wonderful Wanda.
 The album included "In the Middle of a Heartache", along with the crossover hits "If I Cried Every Time You Hurt Me" and "A Little Bitty Tear".
 The latter single had been released following Burl Ives's version, which became more commercially successful than hers.
 Wonderful Wanda received a positive review from critics, including Billboard magazine, which described her vocal performance as being "in fine form".
 Jackson and The Party Timers then toured the southwestern United States for a series of one-night concert engagements.
 Now newly married, husband Wendell Goodman quit his job with IBM to become her full-time manager in 1962.
 Capitol continued releasing further country-flavored recordings by Jackson.
 In 1963, the label released her studio album of orchestrated country pop recordings titled Love Me Forever.
 It was followed in 1964 by her sixth studio album titled Two Sides of Wanda, which was another split disc of rockabilly and country selections.